BY LAWS OF NORTHAMPTON CYCLING CLUB, INC.

 The Board of Directors shall meet a minimum of eight (8) times each year, with an elapsed period of no more than sixty (60) days between two (2) successive meetings.

-The President, or in his or her absence, the Clerk, may call a meeting of the Board of Directors at any time and in addition must call a meeting of the Board of Directors when so petitioned in writing by three (3) members of the Board.
+The President(s), or in their absence, the Clerk, may call a meeting of the Board of Directors at any time and in addition must call a meeting of the Board of Directors when so petitioned in writing by three (3) members of the Board.

 A member of the Board of Directors is required to be a member in good standing of NCC, meaning that club membership is up to date and any money that is owed to the club has been paid